maxlund7/1000-Final-Project/README.md

 # 1000-Final-Project
 # Home Page
-## Welcome, I am Steve Jobs
+## Welcome, I am Max Lund

-I am a student of CSE.
-And I do coding for pass time and I like to pass time making websites in markdown.
+I am a student of IT 1000.
+And this is my first year trying to learn code.

 Navigate my website using these links